KwanzaaFest Beat Obesity 5K Walk/Run

 Sponsored by Methodist Health Systems

-Recognizing that everyone has a role in restoring Texas to better health (individuals, families, institutions, organizations, communities, and policy makers), KwanzaaFest is continuously commited to increasing its focus on health and well-being through HealthFest and the addition of interactive targeted lifestyle programs.
+Recognizing that everyone has a role in restoring Texas to better health (individuals, families, institutions, organizations, communities, and policy makers), KwanzaaFest is continuously committed to increasing its focus on health and well-being through HealthFest and the addition of interactive targeted lifestyle programs.

 As an extension of Kwanzaa’s HealthFest, a traditional portal for providing free health services through hundreds of health professionals, the KwanzaaFest Beat Obesity 5K Walk/Run was launched in 2006 to promote the importance of physical activity in preventing and reducing obesity.
 The alarming rise in childhood obesity, and the lack of physical activity in our youth, prompted the KwanzaaFest organizers to further maximize its efforts by creating the “1 Mile Kid’s Run” in 2007.